 I resurrected the IOMN as a recording project in late 2014, with collaborators from Michigan to Australia.
 We exchanged material back-and-forth until some music was completed.
 The style that we made is very freeform.
 A few collaborators from the IOMN have joined me in other projects.
 Some of them have experience in film & television and are producing low-budget movies with me.

 After years of trial-and-error, I have come to the conclusion that I simply lack the necessary social skills to keep a stable group together.
-I tried for ages to put a band together.
-But, I could never manage it for very long.
 I am focusing primarily on composition and recording, for the time being.
 I will return to live performance when I am certain that the project won’t immediately disintegrate.
-Assembling the right line-up and keeping it intact is a big obstacle.
+Assembling the right line-up and keeping it intact is a big obstacle for me.
+I tried for a long time to arrange having dual drummers play together in a band.
+We managed to do it a few times, which was great while it lasted.
+Most drummers are not into that, though.
 I would like to eventually have a live group again.
-At minimum, I would prefer having a decent drummer accompany me.
+At minimum, I would prefer having (at least) a decent drummer to accompany me.
 I get uneasy being on stage alone.
 But, an ideal line-up would include:

 - Myself on bass, vocals, and tapes.

 - A creative drummer.
 Someone who is comfortable playing with additional percussionists, drum machines, noise, or other unusual stuff.